 c.
 Once you complete the first tab, you may move on to the other tabs, or save and return to the MAIN menu.

 d.
-NOTE: When you click SAVE, the application automatically returns to the Required Course Information tab, no matter which tab you were on.
+NOTE: When you click SAVE, the editor automatically returns to the Required Course Information tab, no matter which tab you were on.
 Success and Error messages appear above the course information in a green or red box.

 e.
 The next tab is Median Grade Information.
 Use this tab to select any custom median grade pooling requirements your course(s) may have.
 NOTE: All cross-listed courses are automatically pooled; ECON courses are pooled by course and instructor; MATH courses are pooled by course number.
 This tab is optional – please make a selection here ONLY if your Department/Program requires a specific median grade pooling (for example, PHYS 14 sections 1 and 2).